May AHA — it Wintters on

 ESPECIALLY RARE , MARVELOUS IMPRESSION OF THE FIRST STATE

-on laid paper with the large torso of a figurative watermark. – Obviously not related to any of the Nagler sets and neither included in the Augsburg omnibus edition of 1821 the earliest.
+on laid paper with the large torso of a figurative watermark. – Apparently not related to any of the Nagler sets and neither included in the Augsburg omnibus edition of 1821 the earliest.

 Thematically the fine sujet with the midnight sheet